 If you get in the habit of doing this consistently, you’ll make great progress towards clearing the clutter from your home and keeping your home tidy and clutter-free.

 Decluttering isn’t something you do once and are done.
-Our needs change, our preferences change, the season of life we’re in changes.
-Not to mention, the more you declutter and see the benefits of living with less, the more willing and excited you become to let go of more.
+Your needs change, your preferences change, the season of life you’re in changes. etc. Not to mention, the more you declutter and see the benefits of living with less, the more willing and excited you become to let go of more.